qgis/QGIS-Documentation/docs/training_manual/spatial_databases/geometry.rst

   then it means that while experimenting with creating polygons for the cities table, you must have deleted some of them and started over.
-Just check the entries in your cities table and use any :kbd:`id` which exists.
+Just check the entries in your cities table and use any :guilabel:`id` which exists.